DragonGawain/dndNotes/quests.md

         -   Since we're in a cave, we will always be seen (tremor sense)
         -   They fight best in pack (pack tactics) (better flanking, if two of them are next to you, they have advantage)
     -   Status: COMPLETE

+### Session 7

+-   ~~Guild quest: hunt down some creatures that are disturbing travel on the main road~~
+-   Bunny drakes - deviously cute
+-   Speed of a rabbit, claws of a drake
+-   Tend to attack solo travelers, but will attack groups at night
+-   Special notes:
+    -   Pack tactics
+-   Reward:
+    -   500 gp per person
+-   Status: COMPLETE

+### Panthragoon Hunt Needed!

+-   Location: Shadowpine Forest, east of Blackshire
+-   Description: A group of deadly Panthragoons has been prowling the forests, preying on novice adventurers and lone travelers.
+These formidable creatures, a hybrid of panther and dragon, combine the stealth and agility of a large feline with dragon-like resilience and elemental breath attacks.
+They have become a serious hazard for anyone journeying through Shadowpine Forest.
+-   Quest Objectives: Locate and eliminate the Panthragoons before they cause further harm.
+A Panthragoon scale or claw should be provided to the outpost for confirmation of the job’s completion.
+-   Reward:

+    -   500 gold pieces

+-   Special Instructions:

+    -   Panthragoons are cunning hunters and will ambush prey from the shadows.
+Be prepared for sudden attacks and try to counter their stealthy tactics.
+Their elemental breath can vary—fire, poison, or frost—so plan accordingly for a range of elemental defenses.

+-   Special question notes
+    -   They are not from the underdark (Vevinier)
+    -   Special way to get past their stealth?
+They stealth when hunting or retreating (Tyrah)
+    -   They have dark vision (Ryuzen)
+    -   There will be 5 (1 alpha, four underlings) (Rattamis)
+    -   The underlings have no damage weakneses (Ogo)
+    -   They can choose which element they use per attack (freebie! - Distia)
+    -   They are pack animal (pack tactitcs? unclear) (Distia)
+    -   Does the alpha have an ability triggered by the death of an underling? -> yes (Alma)